hexnite-jpg/ue-discord-bug-reporter-bot/README.md

 - `/bug_stats` - View bug statistics
 - `/bug_my_bugs` - List bugs assigned to you (ephemeral)

+New Trello Commands - Requires you to change the SELF_HOSTED flag in the .env file to true
+- `/trello_setup` - Takes in 4 arguments: api_key, token, list_id, trello_only, channel (Admin)
+- `/trello_remove` - Removes the Trello integration.
+(Admin)
+- `/trello_help` - Shows step-by-step guide on how to set up the Trello integration.

 ## Requirements

 - Python 3.8+